bturner1/nautilina/README.md

 > _The Nautilina is the last suborder of the Nautilida and the only nautiloids living since the end of the Triassic._ The name has nothing to do with data science, we just like names like that here at Ocean.
 Because we do.
 Yes.
 Stop reading this.
 Move on.
 Please.
 Pretty please.

+---

+**🐲🦑 THERE BE DRAGONS AND SQUIDS.
+This is in alpha state and you can expect running into problems.
+If you run into them, please open up [a new issue](https://github.com/oceanprotocol/pleuston/issues). 🦑🐲**

+---

 <p float="left">
   <img src="https://user-images.githubusercontent.com/6178597/41625184-37cf5e4c-7418-11e8-81c2-f779e5f7ee8b.gif" width="420" />
   <img src="https://user-images.githubusercontent.com/15385040/44090861-e52322b6-9fcb-11e8-9a0b-f5d8dcdd2cf0.gif" width="420" />